pkulchenko/serpent/README.md

 * nocode (true/false) -- disable bytecode serialization for easy comparison
 * nohuge (true/false) -- disable checking numbers against undefined and huge values
 * maxlevel (number) -- specify max level up to which to expand nested tables
+* maxnum (number) -- specify max number of elements in a table
 * valignore (table) -- allows to specify a list of values to ignore (as keys)
 * keyallow (table) -- allows to specify the list of keys to be serialized.
 Any keys not in this list are not included in final output (as keys)
 * valtypeignore (table) -- allows to specify a list of value *types* to ignore (as keys)